Quitting Smoking Timeline

 - Since the risk of heart attack is 70% higher than those who do not smoke, after 24 hours the risk of heart attack begins to decrease.

 - The sense of smell and taste rely on nerve endings.
 Smoking deadens these nerve endings.
 However, according to the Cleveland Clinic, these nerve endings begin to regrow within 48 hours of not smoking.
-This means that your sense of smell and taste will begin to increase, allowing you to experience more flavour and aromas.
+This means that your sense of smell and taste will begin to increase, allowing you to experience more flavor and aromas.

 - Approximately three days after quitting, the nicotine levels in your system will have been depleted.
 However, with this absence comes greater symptoms of withdrawal.
 Increased tension, cravings, irritability, and other symptoms may be strongly present.
 [There are several methods used to combat these symptoms which will be addressed at the end of this article.]